Virus deaths hit hard in Spain’s shrinking rural villages

 Eusebio Soria, who is now recovering at home in the village, said his doctor diagnosed him with the flu, but when his fever wouldn’t go away it became clear he had COVID-19.

-Some locals believe that people from Madrid, less than three hours’ drive to the south, could have brought the virus when they visited their second homes.
+Some residents believe that people from Madrid, less than a three hours’ drive to the south, could have brought the virus when they visited their second homes.

 The province's population has plummeted since 1950, when it had 160,000 inhabitants, with many young people leaving for better educational and job opportunities in Madrid and other big cities.
 Of Soria's 186 municipalities, 116 now have fewer than 100 people.

-Today all 88,000 Sorianos would not even fill the stadium of soccer club FC Barcelona.
-With 23 people per square mile (8 people per square kilometer), it is among the least densely peopled places in Europe, comparable to areas of Finland and Scotland’s Outer Hebrides.
+Today, all 88,000 Sorianos wouldn't even fill the stadium of soccer club FC Barcelona.
+With 23 people per square mile (eight people per square kilometer), it is among the least densely populated places in Europe, comparable to areas of Finland and Scotland’s Outer Hebrides.

-Abad, who contracted coronavirus himself and recovered at home, said three medical workers at Duruelo de la Sierra’s clinic were not immediately replaced after they were sickened by COVID-19 and had to stop working.
+Abad, who contracted coronavirus himself and recovered at home, said three medical workers at Duruelo de la Sierra’s clinic weren't immediately replaced after they were sickened by COVID-19 and had to stop working.

 Things were even more dire in Tardelcuende, population 355.
 Mayor Ricardo Corredor said when its only doctor fell ill, the local nursing home went without proper medical attention for several days.
 All 21 residents at the home were infected and seven died.

-Soria’s lone hospital had eight ICU beds before the crisis.
+Soria’s lone hospital had eight intensive care unit beds before the crisis.
 That was increased to nearly 30, but some patients still had to be transferred to hospitals in other provinces and Madrid sent in medical workers.

 “When 500 people die in Soria compared with the monthly average of 83, you have to face the truth.
 It has a psychological and economic impact,” said Carlos Martínez, mayor of Soria’s eponymous provincial seat.
 “Health care cannot depend on an act of generosity.”